neurobioinfo/scrnabox/docs/Step8.md

 # Step 8: Differential gene expression (DGE) analysis
 In Step 8, DGE analysis is computed to identify differentially expressed genes (DEG) between two conditions.
 Prior to computing DGE, users can [add metdata](#add-metadata) containing phenotypic and experimental data to the Seurat object, which can then be used to define the groups used for DGE analysis.
 In order to define the contrasts used in the DGE analysis, users must modify the [contrast matrices ](#contrast-matrices) priot to submitting the command to [compute DGE](#computing-dge).
-ScRNAbox can compute DGE between conditions using all cell types or cell type grous.
+ScRNAbox can compute DGE between conditions using all cell types or cell type groups.
 Furthermore, scRNAbox provides two frameworks for computing DGE: <br />

 **1) Cell-based DGE**<br />
 Cells are used as replicates and DGE is computed using the Seurat _FindMarkers_ ([Macosko et al. 2015](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4481139/)).
 While _FindMarkers_ supports several statistical frameworks to compute DGE, we set the default method in our implementation to MAST, which is tailored for scRNAseq data ([Finak et al. 2015](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-015-0844-5))<br />